Accounting Cost-Volume-Profit Analysis

 40%

-Again, the required sales can also be calculated by multiplying the required unit sales by the sales price: 25,000 x $5 = $125,000.
-This amount once again agrees to the required sales calculated using the equation technique.
+Again, the required sales for the $40,000 desired profit can also be calculated by multiplying the required unit sales by the selling price per unit: 25,000 x $5 = $125,000.
+This amount once again agrees with the required sales calculated by using the equation technique.